Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: The Techno-Supremacy Doctrine

-TSD comprises four core components: \begin{enumerate} \item \emph{Tech Goggles} \citep{green_smart_2019}.
-Framing a wide array of societal issues primarily as technology problems (e.g., fairness being reduced to a quantitative metric).
-Given a problem, Tech Goggles adherents are inclined to focus on determining how technology can address it. \item \emph{Solutionism} \citep{morozov_save_2013}.
-Regarding complex social, political, and human issues as problems with singular, often technological, solutions or "fixes" (e.g., believing education disparity can be primarily addressed with AI tutors).
-Solutionism often leads to a drive to implement solutions rapidly and widely. \item \emph{Techno-Chauvinism} \citep{broussard_artificial_2018}.
-Considering technology as inherently superior or objective.
-Techno-Chauvinism adherents are firmly convinced that technology is the optimal solution to any problem, including complex societal issues, regardless of the context (i.e., believing there is no problem technology cannot fix). \item \emph{Cult of Technology} \citep{toyama_geek_2015}.
-Having a quasi-religious confidence in technology's alleged inherent power.
-Cult of Technology adherents are often overly optimistic about the future based on assumed, almost magical, capabilities of current or future technologies. \end{enumerate}
+TSD comprises four core components: \begin{itemize} \item \emph{Tech Goggles} \citep{green_smart_2019}: Framing a wide array of societal issues primarily as technology problems (e.g., reducing fairness to a quantitative metric).
+Given a problem, Tech Goggles adherents tend to focus on how technology can address it. \item \emph{Solutionism} \citep{morozov_save_2013}: Regarding complex social, political, and human issues as problems with singular, often technological, solutions or ``fixes'' (e.g., believing education disparity can be primarily addressed with AI tutors).
+Solutionism often drives the rapid, widespread implementation of `solutions.' \item \emph{Techno-Chauvinism} \citep{broussard_artificial_2018}: Considering technology as inherently superior or objective.
+Techno-Chauvinists are firmly convinced that technology is the optimal solution to any problem, including complex societal issues, regardless of context (i.e., believing there is no problem technology cannot fix). \item \emph{Cult of Technology} \citep{toyama_geek_2015}: Having a quasi-religious confidence in technology's alleged inherent power.
+Cult of Technology adherents are often overly optimistic about the future based on assumed, almost magical, capabilities of current or future technologies. \end{itemize}

 TSD's components contribute to a cycle of mutual reinforcement and amplification (cf. Figure \ref{fig:tsd_cycle}).
 Tech Goggles serves as an entry point, predisposing one to perceive and frame complex societal issues primarily through a technological lens.
-This framing naturally leads to Solutionism, narrowing the focus onto identifying singular, often technological ``solutions'' or ``fixes.''
+This framing naturally leads to Solutionism, narrowing the focus onto identifying singular technological ``solutions'' or ``fixes.''
 Techno-Chauvinism provides justification, asserting the inherent superiority of the chosen approach over non-technological alternatives.
 The perceived effectiveness of this solution then fuels the Cult of Technology, strengthening the underlying faith in technology's power.
 This reinforced faith, in turn, makes the individual more inclined to habitually adopt Tech Goggles when facing future challenges, thereby perpetuating the cycle.